The radiation field on product cones

 Our main result concerns solutions of the wave equation on the spacetime $M^{\circ} = \reals_{t}\times C(Z)$, which is equipped with the Lorentzian metric

 We may regard $M^{\circ}$ as the interior of a compact manifold with corners.
-For clarity, we first describe this compactification in the $(1+1)$-dimensional setting (i.e., when $Z$ is a single point).
-We will return to this familiar example throughout the manuscript as an illustration of our methods (though of course Theorem~\ref{thm:main-thm} is trivial in this case).
+For clarity, we first describe this compactification in the $(1+1)$-dimensional setting (i.e., when $Z$ is a single point) even though Theorem~\ref{thm:main-thm} is trivial in this case.

 We compactify $\reals_{t}\times (0,\infty)_{r}$ by stereographic projection to a quarter-sphere $\sphere^{2}_{++}$ as depicted in Figure~\ref{fig:1-d-compact}.
-In other words, the map $\reals_{t}\times (0,\infty)_{r} \to \sphere^{2} \subset \reals^{3}$ given by
+In other words, the map $\reals_{t}\times (0,\infty)_{r}\to \sphere^{2}\subset \reals^{3}$ given by

 sends $M^{\circ}$ to the interior of the quarter-sphere given by

 The quarter-sphere $\sphere^{2}_{++}$ is a manifold with corners and has two boundary hypersurfaces defined by the boundary defining functions $z_{2}$ and $z_{3}$.
 We let $\cf$ (or the \emph{conic face}) be the hypersurface defined by the function